 configured by KioskForge, it is inserted into the target machine, which

-after the initial deployment).
+initial deployment).

 You can easily open any .kiosk file in KioskForge simply